willstMSFT/microsoft-365-docs/microsoft-365/frontline/shifts-custom-connector.md

 This endpoint handles requests from Shifts to fetch eligible time-off reasons or eligible shifts for swap requests for a user.

 > [!NOTE]
-> As of October 2024, this endpoint is supported only in the beta version of the Microsoft Graph API.<!--and adding `eligibilityFilteringEnabledEntities` in workforceIntegration.-->
+> As of October 2024, this endpoint is supported only in the beta version of the Microsoft Graph API.
+You must also specify `eligibilityFilteringEnabledEntities` values when you [register the workforce integration](#register-the-workforce-integration).

 **Return response code**<br>
 Any response from the integration, including an error, must have an HTTP response code `200 OK`.
 The response body must have the status and error message that reflects the appropriate sub call error state.
 Any response from the integration other than `200 OK` is treated as an error and returned to the caller (client or Microsoft Graph).